Azure/azure-quickstart-templates/101-vm-simpleUbuntu/GettingStarted-ubuntu.md

 Open the template and click in [Deploy]

-On the screen Custom Deployment, check your information and if you don't have the Resource Group you can click and [create new]:
+On the screen Custom Deployment, insert the information that you must be already familiar with.

-By now you shall be familiar with these parameters, select [I agree] and click on [Purchase].
+Select [I agree] and click on [Purchase].

 ![Screen](./images/azportaldepoy3.png)